-Summer is on its way.
-For many over-60s, that means it's nearly time to go on holiday.
+Summer may be nearly over, but that doesn't mean you can't go on holiday.
 Today Carelink24 takes a look at the appeal of elderly cruises and why so many people go on them each year.

 Why are Cruises Popular with the Elderly?